These hidden train bath bombs will surprise and delight train-loving kids!

 - Essential oil – or you can use a carrier oil like this apricot kernel oil – which is amazing value from Amazon!

-*Only a few spritzes of water are needed so I could have added a lot less water, because I ended up with quite a subtle colour.
+*Only a few spritzes of water are needed so I could have added a lot less water, because I ended up with quite a subtle color.

 Mix the baking soda and citric acid together.
 Citric acid is what candy makers use to coat sour gummy sweets, in case you were wondering!
 I used one cup of baking soda and half a cup of citric acid and it made four bath bombs.